hashgraph/hedera-improvement-proposal/HIP/hip-20.md

 Non-fungible tokens often have metadata associated with them and this HIP provides a way to access them with a standardized URI, hosted by Hedera.
-Third party applications would be then able to use this standardized URI to integrate with and display a token's metadata and image (for example: DECENT Wallet [0]).
+Third-party applications would then be able to use this standardized URI to integrate with and display a token's metadata and image (for example: DECENT Wallet [0]).
 Non-Hedera NFT's could also utilize this feature to host their metadata, like ERC-721.